simvue-io/docs/docs/examples/optimisation.md

                                     "droplet_diameter": droplet_diameter,
                                 })

-                                # We can also define useful alerts for parameters which we want to track
-                                # For example, lets make sure that the temperature in the room isn't getting above 200C
-                                run.create_alert(
-                                    name="thermocouple_temp_above_200_degrees",
-                                    metric="Ceiling_Thermocouple.Front_Left", # This is the name of the DEVC device to track source="metrics",
-                                    frequency=1,
-                                    rule="is above",
-                                    threshold=200,
-                                )

                                 # Launch the FDS simulation, providing the input file and location where you want results to be stored
                                 run.launch(
                                     fds_input_file_path = "/workdir/sprinklers_patched.fds",